OChRA-lab/ochra/README.md

 This class is for executing operations on the server.
 It's essentially the same as the lab connection but maps to the station functionality

+**methods**
+- *execute_op*: take a given operation and send it to the station to be executed

 ## OCHRA MANAGER/PROXY_MODELS

 All proxy models are for connecting to databases.
-They are all Mixin class to add rest proxy functionality to a class
+They are all Mixin class to add rest proxy functionality to a class.
+They are implementations of the abstract classes in [ochra_common](https://github.com/OChRA-lab/ochra_common)

 ### [OPERATION_RESULT](./ochra_manager/ochra_manager/proxy_models/equipment/operation_result.py)

-A class for operation results that inherits from the RestProxy
+A class for operation results that inherits from the RestProxy.
+See [operation_result](https://github.com/OChRA-lab/ochra_common?tab=readme-ov-file#operation_resultpy)

 ### [STATION](./ochra_manager/ochra_manager/proxy_models/space/station.py)

-A station proxy for station models
+A station proxy for station models.
+See [Station](https://github.com/OChRA-lab/ochra_common?tab=readme-ov-file#stationpy)

 ### [INVENTORY](./ochra_manager/ochra_manager/proxy_models/storage/inventory.py)

-A class for inventories
+A class for inventories.
+See [Inventory](https://github.com/OChRA-lab/ochra_common?tab=readme-ov-file#inventorypy)